 Virtu Suites Review: Where to Stay on Naxos

-My husband and I just took a couples trip to Greece to celebrate our 20th wedding anniversary (albeit a year late thanks to 2020).
+My husband and I just took a trip to Greece to celebrate our 20th wedding anniversary.
 We spent three nights at the Canaves Oia Epitome on Santorini, five nights at the Virtu Suites on Naxos, and our final night at the Hotel Grand Bretagne in Athens.
 You can see our full itinerary for 10 days in Greece here.
 Our time in Santorini was an absolute dream, but who can afford to spend too long there?

 Location on Agios Prokopios Beach